Help Center/ Elastic Cloud Server/ User Guide/ Security/ Security Groups/ Configuring Security Group Rules

 • Security group: The destination is another security group.
 You can select a security group in the same region under the current account from the drop-down list.
 If there is instance A in security group A and instance B in security group B, and the outbound rule of security group A allows traffic to security group B, traffic is allowed from instance A to instance B.

-• IP address group: An IP address group is a collection of one or more IP addresses.
+• IP address group: The destination is in an IP address group.
+An IP address group is a set of one or more IP addresses.
 You can select an available IP address group from the drop-down list.
-An IP address group can help you manage IP address ranges and IP addresses with same security requirements in an easier way.
+For IP address ranges and IP addresses with the same security requirements, you can use an IP address group to simplify management.

 IP address: